Consultation through ProRecognition

 I’m a healthcare professional and have been contacted by a recruitment agency.
 Should I take the offer?

 Be careful when working with agencies.
-As per current legislation, Germany prohibits the recruitment of healthcare professionals through agencies other than the Federal Employment Agency.
+As per current legislation, Germany currently still prohibits the recruitment of healthcare professionals through agencies other than the Federal Employment Agency.
 Only if you, the healthcare professional, get a job offer through your own initiative and without interference or support of a third party, you should take the job.
 It is not only the recruiter who can get in trouble – even you may be liable to a penalty and be denied your visa.